 - a building’s (or part of a building’s) use, as defined in the Regulations, changes and

 - the new use has more onerous or additional Building Code requirements than the old use.
 The additional or more onerous requirements will usually mean that the fire hazard or the risk to life has increased in the building's new use.

 A building consent may not be required:

-You can notify the Council of your change of use via email or hardcopy by providing documentation outlining compliance.
-We advise you to use the Notification of proposed change of use [DOCX, 162 KB] or PDF [PDF, 253 KB] form and send it to DutyBCO@ccc.govt.nz.
+You can notify council of a change of use by using the Notification of proposed change of use [PDF, 253 KB] or Word [DOCX, 162 KB] form and send it to DutyBCO@ccc.govt.nz.
 For hard copies, post to Consenting & Compliance Group, PO Box 73013, Christchurch 8154 or drop it off to the Council office at 53 Hereford Street, Christchurch.